juandavidzuluaga/doc-otobo-admin/content/communication-notifications/postmaster-mail-accounts.rst

 .. note::

-    After installing the package sometimes a restart off the OTOBO webserver or Container is needed.
+    After installing the package sometimes a restart of the OTOBO webserver or container is needed.

 Azure Configuration